anemvamsi4/Brain-Tumor-Segmentation/README.md

 ## Results

-Training Loss	0.0310

-Test Loss	0.0334
+The model trains for 15 epochs.

-Best Model	U-Net + Adam + BCE loss
+- The best Model we got is `U-Net with Adam + BCE Loss`.
+- The model has achieved a `training loss = 0.0310` and a `test loss = 0.0334`.

 # Setup Instructions

-## Requirements
 To run this project, you need Python and the following libraries:
 - torch
 - numpy